OK, put away your DJs and ball gowns – the two-day Electric Spring music festival is more hip hop than Haydn…

 The performances take place in the Museumsquartier, both in the main courtyard on an open-air stage and in the Halle E+G indoor venue.

-Since the 2019 version only just finished, it’s too early for a 2020 lineup.
+Since the 2019 version only recently finished, it’s too early for a 2020 lineup.
 But to give you a feel for what to expect, here’s what happened in 2019:

 The 2019 festival motto was “what the people want”, a phrase which always reminds me of the cynical lyrics from the Jam’s Going Underground: “And the public wants what the public gets”.
 Yeah, I’m that old.